rchartra/NcCut/README.md

 ## Tools
 * NcCut has two types of tools for making transects.
 ### Inline Chain
 * Using this tool chains of transects can be drawn.
 Transects will be taken along the line segments drawn between the clicked points.
 Multiple such *Chains* can be drawn out at once before being plotted.
-These *chains* can all be saved together as a *project* and reloaded into the viewer later.
+These *chains* can all be saved together and reloaded into the viewer later.
 When a large file is being explored this allows you to mark out features over multiple sessions.

 1. Hit "Inline Chain" to enter transect mode